esyede/rakit/packages/docs/data/hash.md

 <a id="basic-knowledge"></a>
 ## Basic Knowledge

-The `Hash` class provides a secure way to hash and verify passwords using the bcrypt algorithm.
-Bcrypt is a hashing algorithm designed to be slow, making it very difficult to crack using brute-force attacks.

-This class uses PHP's `crypt()` function with the bcrypt (Blowfish) algorithm, which is the industry standard for password hashing.
+`Hash` hashes and verifies passwords with bcrypt, through PHP's `crypt()`.
+Bcrypt is deliberately slow, which is what makes brute force expensive.

 <a id="hashing-password"></a>
 ## Hashing Password